cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - Cloning to tamper-resistant cryptographic key management device

 If a signing key is managed by a tamper-resistant key management device (device X) and X has cloning function, cloning the key to another device Y is the most secure way to backup the key, where the cloning function is the technique to copy the key with keeping confidentiality to other devices than X and Y. The implementation of the function is recommended to be evaluated/certified by certification program like CMVP or FIPS 140.
-Note that, the cryptographic algorithms supported by such tamper-resistant key management devices are limited and all cryto assets systems can utilize it, but it is one of the most secure way of backup.
+Note that, the cryptographic algorithms supported by such tamper-resistant key management devices are limited and all crypto assets systems can utilize it, but it is one of the most secure way of backup.

 - Backup to storage for digital data

 Here, it is assumed to backup keys to storage like USB memory and DVD.
 There are two types of operations; one is backup data is stored in movable devices in offline manner, the other is backup data is stored in online accessible manner.
 If the device is movable, the possibility of steala and lost increases, thus the device should be kept in a cabinet or a vault with key, and the access control to such cabinet/vault should be restrict.
-Of the backup storage is online, risks of leakage and theft should be assumed as same as the key management function implementation inside the cryto assets custodian.
+Of the backup storage is online, risks of leakage and theft should be assumed as same as the key management function implementation inside the crypto assets custodian.
 In general, the same security control is recommended to such backup storage.
 If there is some additional operation, for example the backup device is inactivated except for the time of restore, the security control may be modified with considering operation environment.
 When it is not avoided the raw key data is be outside of the key management function implementation, the custodian should deal with the problem of remained magnetics.

 - Backup to paper